harelsegev/harelsegev.github.io/content/posts/Home Adventures/Home Adventures! A Prefetch File in $I30 Slack, PyInstaller & Prefetch Hash Cracking/index.md

 At 23:28:52, The folder `_MEI86322` was created in my user's `Temp` directory, which indicates I executed a PyInstaller executable.
 INDXRipper was kind enough to parse the $I30 of this folder for us, so we can see a compiled python module (.pyd file) that was created inside the folder and deleted since.

-My guess is that `floss64.exe` was first executed at 23:14:57, then executed again in 23:25:35, and then again in 23:28:52.
+My guess is that `floss64.exe` was first executed at 23:14:57, then executed again at 23:25:35, and then again at 23:28:52.
 The $I30 entry we found in slack space was unallocated somewhere between 23:25:35 and 23:28:52, so the last modification time wasn't updated the next time `floss64.exe` was executed.

 An interesting thing to note, is that we only see a single `_MEI*xxxxxx*` folder; yet, we know a unique one should have been created for every execution of `floss64.exe`.